hydroshare/hs_data_services/README.md

 Once everything is set up, HydroShare should start sending update requests to this data services app.
 You can check that this app is receiving those requests by going to {host_url}/flower and clicking on 'Tasks'.
 You can test it manually by sending a POST request to {host_url}/his/services/update/{resource_id}/ and adding {'Authorization': 'Token HSWS_API_TOKEN'} to the request's headers.

+##### Troubleshooting steps:

+After following the instructions above, if GeoServer isn't working as expected, try the following steps:

+1. Check {host_url}/flower to make sure the server is receiving resource registration requests from HydroShare.
+Under the 'tasks' tab there should be an update_data_services_task for each request received from HydroShare.
+If these tasks aren't appearing, there's a communication issue between HydroShare and this service.
+This could be due to the HydroShare HSWS settings not being correct, or an issue with the GeoServer NGINX setup.

+2. You can rule out other issues by manually sending a registration request to GeoServer.
+Make sure the resource you want to test is ready and made public.
+Use register_resource_test.ipynb to manually send an update request to this service.
+After sending the request, if you still don't see an update_data_services_task, double check your URLs and authentication token settings on HydroShare.
+If you see the task and the layers are visible on the GeoServer layer preview page, there's a HydroShare communication issue, but everything else is working.
+If the layers are not visible on GeoServer, there's an issue with the GeoServer setup.

+3. Through the GeoServer UI, you can try manually creating a GeoServer layer.
+From the GeoServer main page, log in and click 'Stores' and then 'Add new Store'.
+Click 'Shapefile' or 'GeoTIFF', depending on what type of layer you're testing.
+From there, click 'Browse' under 'Connection Parameters'.
+Select '/' from the dropdown, and you should see 'projects' in the directory (or the name of the volume you mounted into the container).
+From there, you should be able to navigate to your shapefile or GeoTIFF (you'll need to know where it is).
+If a directory appears empty when you know there's data in it, there's a permissions issue with the volume and the GeoServer user does not have permission to read that directory.
+You'll need to make sure the GeoServer user ID you picked earlier matches the user ID of a user on the host that has full read access to your resource data.
+If you're able to navigate to the file, try creating a new store.
+If you encounter any error while trying to create the store, there's likely an issue with the data file that needs to be resolved.

+4. If there appears to be a permissions issue, you can enter the GeoServer Docker container using `sudo docker exec -it {container_name} /bin/bash` and check the permissions of the mounted volume.

 ## Built With

 * [Docker](https://docs.docker.com) - Docker Engine